 It is at this stage you will have the opportunity to select one specialist art and design pathway, to focus on for your 6-week specialist project, in the run-up to the Christmas Break.
 Your choice will be based on your introductory diagnostic experience during the first 6-week block on the Foundation Course.
 You will be given career support and direction from tutors during this important period of time.

 It is important to feel sure and committed, in this way you will begin to develop your knowledge and creative practice in a specific field.
 You will be encouraged to develop your critical thinking, creative process and expand your skills.
 Much importance is placed upon research, which will inspire new forms of visual investigation and thus, lead to more innovative ideas and development.

-Part 2b is ideal for students who are still unsure, regarding their future specialist subject for their UCAS applications.
 Through a range of extended projects, we offer the flexibility to investigate particular specialist fields in more depth, to give you the opportunity to choose the best area of art and design for you.